Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

 Tommy Pham At The Plate

-- Pham will look to extend his 14-game hitting streak.
-He's batting .261 with one homer over the course of his last games.
+- Pham will look to extend his 15-game hitting streak.
+He's batting .227 in his last outings.

+- Pham has picked up a hit in 57.4% of his 94 games this season, with multiple hits in 21.3% of them.

-- Pham has driven home a run in 34 games this year (36.6%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on four occasions..
+- Pham has driven home a run in 35 games this season (37.2%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.